-Putin proposes yearlong extension of nuclear pact with US
+Putin Proposes Yearlong Extension of Nuclear Pact With US

 After both Moscow and Washington withdrew from the 1987 Intermediate-range Nuclear Forces Treaty last year, New START is the only nuclear arms control deal between the two countries still standing.

+Putin on Friday proposed to “extend the existing treaty without any conditions for at least one year” to allow for “substantive talks,” instructing Russian Foreign Minister Sergey Lavrov to get a quick U.S. answer to the offer.
+He emphasized that Russia is ready to discuss the new weapons it has deployed in future arms talks with the United States.

-Russia previously offered its extension for five years without any conditions, while the U.S. administration pushed for a new arms control agreement that would also include China.
+Russia previously offered the pact’s extension for five years without any conditions, while the U.S. administration pushed for a new arms control agreement that would also include China.
 Moscow has described that idea as unfeasible, pointing at Beijing’s refusal to negotiate any deal that would reduce its much-smaller nuclear arsenal.

-Putin on Friday proposed to “extend the existing treaty without any conditions for at least one year" to allow for “substantive talks.”
-He emphasized that Russia is ready to discuss the new weapons it deployed in future arms talks with the United States.
+President Donald Trump’s national security adviser Robert O’Brien said Friday that, with Beijing stonewalling offers to join the talks, Washington is now ready to strike a deal with Russia.

+“The Chinese are so busy building nuclear warheads and building their military that they’re not interested,” he said during a webinar hosted by the Aspen Institute, adding that the U.S. is “prepared to go forward with a U.S.-Russia arms control deal.”